RC Airplanes Simplified

 HOW TO SELECT, BALANCE AND CARE FOR RC AIRPLANE PROPELLERS.

-Many modelers ask the question-What size prop should I use on my RC airplane?
-Well a good place to start is the above chart from Top Flite Models.
+Many modelers ask the question-What size propeller should I use on my RC airplane?
+Well a good place to start is the RC prop chart from Top Flite Models.
+(See below).
 I think that use of the chart is self explanatory.

 If a slower speed is required then a lower pitch and slightly larger diameter prop could be chosen.